PioRomo/134FinalProject/README.md

 emitting particles when thrust is activated i.e. movement and rotation.
 Makes for realistic exhaust!
 > Thrust is activated on movement key press: W, A, S, D, Shift, Ctrl
 #### Collision Detection
+##### Schuyler Ng
+We have implemented full AABB collision with octrees.
+All contact between the terrain and the lander are handled.
+Collision resolution was also implemented with a reflective impulse force when the lander comes in contact with the terrain.
 #### Camera
 #### Lighting
 #### Sound